Management modes is a term that includes Mobile Device Management (MDM) and Mobile App Management (MAM). You can configure:

 Even if you don’t choose to manage apps on devices, you can deliver mobile apps, such as public app store and enterprise apps.

-- MDM is a consideration for corporate-owned devices where device-level management policies or restrictions, such as full wipe, selective wipe, or geo-location are required.
+- MDM is a consideration for corporate-owned devices where device-level management policies or certain restrictions are required.
+Those restrictions include full wipe, selective wipe, or geo-location.

-- When customers require management of an actual device, but do not require MDX policies, such as app containerization, controls on app data sharing, or micro VPN.
+- When customers require management of an actual device, but do not require MDX policies.

 - When users only need email delivered to their native email clients on their mobile devices, and Exchange ActiveSync or Client Access Server is already externally accessible.
 In this use case, you can use MDM to configure email delivery.